runtimeverification/proof-generation/README.md

 ### Usage of the tool on new inputs

-We explain how our tool can be used for new inputs.
+We show how our tool can be used for new inputs.

 Our tool takes the following as input: